anant-sogani/a/test-objects/README.md

 where a `<type>` is either **string** or **integer**.

-The format of the output JSON will be:
+The format of the output JSON should be:

     {
        "<attribute-1>" : "<random value of type-1>"